Visit our newest sections, Vintage Diesel Miscellany and Union Pacific Gas Turbines

 Locomotives you never heard of, or saw, because they never existed: the Southern Railway streamlined 4-4-4-4 duplex, the Pennsylvania Railroad’s class P-6 4-6-4, the Monon 4-10-4, the Santa Fe 4-6-4 in “War Bonnet” paint, the famous Erie 2-6-6-6-6-2 Quadruplex, and more!

-A collection of diesel photos from the 1940s-1970s featuring unusual models like the Baldwin "baby face," the Alco C415, the GE U50, and rare EMD units like the BL2 and SDL39, plus the "usual suspects" — EMD cab units and Geeps, Alco RS units and a scattering from other builders.
+A collection of diesel photos from the 1940s-1970s featuring unusual models like the Baldwin "baby face," the ALCo C415, the GE U50, and rare EMD units like the BL2 and SDL39, plus the "usual suspects" — EMD cab units and Geeps, ALCo RS units and a scattering from other builders.

 Images, both black-and-white photos and color transparencies, of the Union Pacific's first- and second-generation gas turbine-electric locomotives operating at Laramie, Wyoming in August 1957, plus a view of the third-generation locomotive now at the Illinois Railway Museum.